El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, non-threatening.

 That's what happens.

-You announce gun-free zones, that's where the people that want to use guns go.
+That's where the people that want to use guns go.

 It's human nature.

-Uh criminals are relatively intelligent certain things.
+Criminals are relatively intelligent at certain things.

 If the bank has no guards, it's even a bigger target.

-If a school doesn't permit guns, then the gunman says, that's my place, Daddy O. It's the presence of armed resistance that stops these people.
+If a school doesn't permit guns, then the gunman says, that's my place, Daddy O.

-So for a host of reasons, you have people arming up With weapons and ammo.
+So for a host of reasons, you have people arming up with weapons and ammo.

-And yet the president and the media, and this ticks them, I can't tell you how it ticks them off.
+And yet the president and the media, and this ticks them, I can't tell you how it ticks them off, because what they hope is that this many people would be quitting the NRA.

 They want this many people to be resigning the NRA.

-They have hoped that they could dredge up such animosity toward the NRA, the way they've been covering the story.
+They have hoped that they could dredge up such animosity toward the NRA, the way they've been covering the story, they want people to hate the NRA.

 They want people to quit.

-Because the media is saying that's how we're going to make our country safer.
+They want people to give up their guns because the media is saying that's how we're going to make our country safer is everybody gets rid of their guns.

 And the media is frustrated that their influence isn't working here.